-8) What happens during a 'time out'?
+8) What happens during a 'removal from Team/ Group'?

 The child is asked to speak to a senior member of staff away from other children.
 The boundaries are reset, and the child is reminded about expectations.
-The child will remain in the AssistantHead teacher's classroom until the work they have been set has been completed.
-Children will be taken back to their original class by the Assistant Head teacher, at which point the child willreflect on their behaviour with their teacher.
+The child will remain in the Assistant Head teacher's classroom until the work they have been set has been completed.
+Children willbe taken back to their original class by the Assistant Head teacher, at which point the child willreflect on their behaviour with their teacher.